Honda GB500: Overview

-The GB500's engine was derived from the Honda XL600, a semi dry-sump four-stroke dirt bike.
+The GB500's engine was derived from the Honda XR500RD, which has been modified with an increased flywheel mass, the addition of a self-starter, and a change from twin carburetors to a single carburetor.
 The overhead camshaft, single-cylinder engine was characterised by a four-valve combustion chamber in which the valve stem axes were arranged radially relative to the geometric centre of the hemispherical combustion chamber.
 Also featured were a tubular frame, wire-spoked wheels with polished alloy rims, solo seat, seat hump and pin-striped fuel tank.

 The styling was influenced by the single-cylinder racing bikes that were prominent in the Isle of Man TT races until the later 1960s; models such as the Manx Norton, Velocette Venom, BSA Gold Star and AJS 7R.
 When introduced, sales were sluggish and the model did not sell well in export regions.
 However, today the GB500 is appreciated by a much wider market and examples in good condition command premium prices.

 The motorcycle was a fine-handling machine with both electric and kick-start, the latter having a cable-operated decompressor arrangement which allowed easier starting.
 However, examples manufactured in 1989 and 1990 had an automatic decompressor system incorporated in the camshaft.

 Japanese and non-US export models had the tank and side panels painted in dark maroon with a Honda wing decal on the tank.
 It was available with either a single seat with no cowl or a dual seat, the latter version having a longer footrest carrier on the left to carry a pillion footrest.
 It featured clip-on handlebars and the instruments mounted in vacuum-plated 'chrome' housings featured a black background with white lettering.
 US-model production was for model years 1989 and 1990 and featured black-green paint with gold pin-striping and lettering with a 'Honda' tank logo exclusive to the GB series.
 Like the Japan-market model, it had visually prominent steel-braided oil lines, steel side covers (i.e., not plastic as with the closely-related XBR500), fork gaiters, non-adjustable fork hydraulic damping and 18-inch wheels with tube-type tires.

 In 1992, a third party exported 1,000 unsold Honda GB 500s from the United States to Germany (where the model is known as the "Clubman") as grey import vehicles.

 Both the 400 cc and 500 cc versions were imported and sold by Honda, New Zealand.
 When originally released in NZ, the GB came in three models: dual seat; Mk2 with half-fairing, single seat with cowling; and no fairing, single seat.